-As explained by Crustaceana, this is more common in the wild.
-As the population of hermit crabs grows, the availability of suitable shells can become increasingly scarce.
-Two hermit crabs may agree to share a shell until this changes.
+According to the journal Crustaceana, shell-sharing is more common in the wild.
+As the population of hermit crabs grows, suitable shells can become scarce.

 Captive hermit crabs shouldn’t feel the need to share shells.
 Spare shells are easily obtained by foraging on the beach and sanitizing what you find or purchasing shells at an exotic pet store.

 Occasionally, two hermit crabs may share a shell to enjoy greater protection from predators.
-This will only arise among young hermit crabs looking to double their chances of survival in the wild.
+This will only arise among young hermit crabs looking to improve their chances of survival.

-This protection must be balanced with the need to move.
-The combined strength of two hermit crabs makes a heavy shell easier to negotiate.
-A cumbersome burden can prevent the hermit crabs from engaging in other preferred activities, including climbing.
+The combined strength of 2 hermit crabs makes a heavy shell easier to negotiate.
+A cumbersome burden can prevent the hermit crabs from engaging in other activities, like exploring and climbing.

 As a consequence, the arrangement won’t last long.
-Young hermit crabs grow rapidly, undergoing multiple molts and increases in mass in the first 18 months of life.
+Young hermit crabs grow quickly, undergoing several molts and increases in mass in the first 18 months of life.

-Before long, unless the shell is vast, it won’t be able to accommodate both hermit crabs.
+Unless the shell is particularly large, it won’t accommodate a pair of hermit crabs.

-You may also find that two hermit crabs get trapped in a single shell, as the evacuation point is too small to allow either out.
-Try submerging the hermit crabs in water for a few minutes, as this will make it easier for them to escape.
+You may also find that two hermit crabs get trapped in a single shell, as the evacuation point is too small.
+Try submerging the hermit crabs in water for a few minutes.

-You may notice that neither hermit crab wants to be the first to leave the shared shell, as doing so involves conceding ownership to the other hermit crab.
-So, tempt the hermit crabs out using food.
+You may notice that neither hermit crab wants to be the first to leave the shared shell, which involves conceding ownership to a rival.
+Tempt the hermit crabs out with food.

-Terrestrial hermit crabs are unlikely to share their shell.
+Land hermit crabs are unlikely to share a shell.
 Mollusk shells are popular among hermit crabs, but only once vacated.
 It’s rare for a hermit crab to evict another species from a shell.

-However, marine hermit crabs offer to share their shells with sea anemones.
+Marine hermit crabs may share their shells with sea anemones.
 The sea anemone won’t hide inside the shell of a hermit crab but will dwell on the back of its shell or the chelipeds.

 Zoological Science explains that hermit crabs and sea anemones have a symbiotic relationship.
 This means that both parties benefit from the arrangement.

-Sea anemones are toxic, so they deter common aquatic predators of the hermit crab, most notably fish and true crabs.
-By latching onto a hermit crab, sea anemones gain access to food sources that they couldn’t find by themselves.
+Sea anemones deter aquatic predators of the hermit crab, most notably fish and true crabs.
+Sea anemones can access food that wouldn’t otherwise be available to them.

-If two crabs end up living in the same shell, it’s a matter of necessity, not a lifestyle choice.
+If 2 crabs live in the same shell, it’s due to necessity and isn’t a lifestyle choice.